Mahmoud-Ibrahim-750/AnimatedButton/README.md

 ## Credits

-This library is inspired by and based on the [OriginalLibraryName](https://github.com/OriginalLibraryUsername/OriginalLibraryName), an awesome project that provided the foundation for AnimatedButton.
-While the original library is no longer actively maintained, we appreciate the contributions of the original authors and the open-source community.
+This library is inspired by and based on the [MyLoadingButton](https://github.com/yatindeokar/MyLoadingButton), the project that provided the foundation for AnimatedButton.
+While the original library is no longer actively maintained, we appreciate the contributions of the author.

-We express our gratitude to [OriginalLibraryUsername](https://github.com/OriginalLibraryUsername) for their pioneering work on [OriginalLibraryName](https://github.com/OriginalLibraryUsername/OriginalLibraryName).

 ## License